Loretta Yang: Kuei-Wei, a Woman or Wo Zheyang Guo Le Yisheng (1985)

-The next film they worked on together was a widespread success.
+The next film they worked on together – Kuei-Wei, a Woman – was a widespread success.
 The film won Loretta Yang Best Actress at the 1985 Golden Horse Awards and also took Best Film, Best Director and Best Adapted Screenplay.
 The adapted screenplay was written by Chang Yi| and his then wife, Hsiao Sa.
 The film depicts the transition of Taiwanese women as the society moved from an agricultural based society in the 1950s to an industrial society in the 1980s.

 Contemporary Glass Artist

 "May the moment come when I attain enlightenment that my body, my soul, my spirit becomes like crystal.
 Pure.
 Transparent.
 Flawless."

 In 1987 Yang left the film industry to create art.
 She, along with her husband, film director Chang Yi, and several other people from the film industry established the glass workshop and studio Liuli Gongfang near Taipei, Taiwan.
 The industrious group invested their resources in rehabilitating a dilapidated factory and learned the techniques and process of glass casting, pâte de verre in the French manner, similar to the luxury glass made by Lalique and Daum.
 Today, Liuli Gongfang owns factories on Taiwan (Tamshui) and in Shanghai, a museum/nightclub in Shanghai, and numerous galleries on Taiwan and in China, Hong Kong, and Singapore.
 The group decided to use the Chinese word liuli as opposed to more common names for glass in the Chinese language.
-It is commonly believed that the word liuli first appeared during the Western Zhou Dynasty (about 1045-771 BCE), which referred to the glass being produced at the time.
+It is commonly believed that the word liuli first appeared during the Western Zhou dynasty (about 1045–771 BCE), which referred to the glass being produced at the time.
 For Yang especially, using the term liuli, greatly references her own body of work which draws upon traditional Chinese motifs and such Buddhist teachings as enlightenment and transparency, evoking an almost meditative practice and devotional purpose.
 Yang's work has been exhibited both nationally and internationally and can be found in the collections of Palace Museum, Beijing, The Shanghai Fine Arts Museum, the Yakushaji Temple, Nara, Japan, the Victoria and Albert Museum, London, The National Museum of Women in the Arts, Washington, DC and The Corning Museum of Glass, Corning, NY.